 Typically, you are allowed to alter most things in rental flats: from the colour of the walls to the shelves hanging on them.
 However, you're expected to put everything back in its original state when you move out.
 So, upon moving out, the landlord will - unless otherwise agreed - have the flat with white walls and thoroughly cleaned.
 Most rental agreements state this beforehand.

 Once you found your dream house in Germany, it’s important that you register your new address within 14 days.
-Make sure you bring your filled registration form, identity document, rental agreement and a proof of residence certificate.
+Make sure you bring your filled registration form, identity document, rental agreement, residence permit, and birth/marriage certificate.

 As you saw above, a rental contract often has a clause that specifies the terms for the potential rent increase.
 But be mindful that German rental law states that the landlord can’t increase rental prices within the first 12 months.